 Although some of the coding at the top of the printout was automatically generated by UPI’s transmission system, other parts of it are meaningful.
 The HFR5-4 in the very first line translates into “hold for release on May 4.”
 BC-NE-MONOGRAPH is the story name or slug, with BC indicating “both cycles,” meaning there would not be separate stories for morning and afternoon papers.
 SKED means the story was listed on the schedule of stories UPI previously announced would be coming.
 The next line shows UPI was sending the story in advance for use on Friday, May 4, 1984, or thereafter.
 The 725 is the approximate word length, and “picture” means a photo was being sent separately on the photo wire.
 The coding at the bottom indicates it finished printing at 1:02 p.m.
 EDT on May 2, 1984.

 The printout most likely came from the New Hampshire state wire machine.
 In those days, the Concord bureau was required to retain a printed copy of every story transmitted on the state wire for a period of time — possibly three months — after which the printouts could be discarded.
 After my arrival at the bureau in July, I managed to salvage this printout from the May copies before they were tossed into the trash.

-TMNT Vol. V #116 from IDW.
+TMNT Vol. V #131 from IDW.
 Original IDW solicitation details below.
-Available April 14, 2021.
-Cover A (Sophie Campbell) – regular cover A Cover B (Kevin Eastman) – regular cover B Cover RI (Juni Ba) – 10 copy (1:10) Retailer Incentive (RI) cover
+Available July 20, 2022.
+Cover A (Pablo Tunica) – regular cover A Cover B (Kevin Eastman) – regular cover B Cover RI (Roi Mercado) – 10 copy (1:10) Retailer Incentive (RI) cover